-- 1. Delegation: The BLM Eastern Interior Field Office manager is hereby delegated authority to issue emergency or temporary special actions affecting caribou on Federal lands as outlined under the Scope of Delegation.
-In preparing special actions, BLM will consult with the NPS Yukon-Charley Rivers Preserve Superintendent and attempt to achieve concurrence.
+1. Delegation: The Togiak NWR manager is hereby delegated authority to issue emergency or temporary special actions affecting caribou on Federal lands as outlined under the Scope of

+Delegation.
 Any action greater than 60 days in length (temporary special action) requires a public hearing before implementation.
-Special actions are governed by Federal regulation at 36 CFR 242.19 and 50 CFR 100.19. - 2.
-Authority: This delegation of authority is established pursuant to 36 CFR 242.10(d)(6) and 50 CFR 100.10(d)(6), which state: "The Board may delegate to agency field officials the authority to set harvest and possession limits, define harvest areas, specify methods or means of harvest, specify permit requirements, and open or close specific fish or wildlife harvest seasons within frameworks established by the Board." - 3.
-Scope of Delegation: The regulatory authority hereby delegated is limited to the following authorities within the limits set by regulation at 36 CFR 242.26 and 50 CFR 100.26:
+Special actions are governed by Federal regulation at 36 CFR 242.19 and 50 CFR 100.19.

+- 2. Authority: This delegation of authority is established pursuant to 36 CFR 242.10(d)(6) and 50 CFR 100.10(d)(6), which state: "The Board may delegate to agency field officials the authority to set harvest and possession limits, define harvest areas, specify methods or means of harvest, specify permit requirements, and open or close specific fish or wildlife harvest seasons within frameworks established by the Board."

+- 3. Scope of Delegation: The regulatory authority hereby delegated is limited to the following authorities within the limits set by regulation at 36 CFR 242.26 and 50 CFR 100.26:

+- Determine the harvest quota.

+- Set the harvest limit.

+- Close the season.

+- Set harvest areas.

+- Determine the number of permits to be issued, and the number of permits available by community.